STMARobotics/atomic-FtcRobotController/README.md

 ## Features

 - **Autonomous Mode:** We made an auto for each battery voltage so we are accurate every time; it scores 48 points accurately every time.
-(It's time-based; the actual code isn't pushed yet.)

 - **TeleOp Mode:** Manual control for drivers to operate the robot, still a work in progress, but it's pretty efficient.